Who I Work With

 - Anxiety, worries, or low mood

-- Emotional outbursts or behavioural changes
+- Emotional outbursts or changes in behaviour

 - Difficulties with regulation or overwhelm

-- Attachment or relationship difficulties
+- Relationship or attachment difficulties

 - Developmental differences including ASD, ADHD, or learning needs

-- Challenges expressing feelings or being understood
+- Challenges with confidence, friendships, or expressing feelings

 What Play Therapy Is

-A developmentally appropriate, evidence-informed therapeutic approach.
+A developmentally appropriate therapeutic approach.

 How Play Therapy Works